hamzacrichlow/LiesNLegends/README.md

 ![Image 2-26-25 at 10 53 AM](https://github.com/user-attachments/assets/66412130-4c48-426f-9f7a-1f12445a9a98)

-The application of @State was crucial to the implementation of labling and removing of the "imposter", as well as determing player card positions, giving the game a dynamic look and feel.
+The application of @State was crucial to the implementation of labeling and removing of the "imposter", as well as determing player card positions, giving the game a dynamic look and feel.

 ![Image 2-26-25 at 10 56 AM](https://github.com/user-attachments/assets/e9cf1e7a-b66f-4cac-a441-92c5deee4051)